Impact of thermal effects on prompt-collapse binary neutron star mergers: Results

 In both Figs.~\ref{fig:Pth_R11_n08a13} and ~\ref{fig:Pth_R11_n22a06}, we see that at the start of the bounce, the matter remains largely cold ($P_{\rm th} \ll P_{\rm cold}$), with small pockets of heating developing along the contact interface.
 However, there is significantly more heated material by the end of the bounce and during the subsequent collapse.
 The 2D snapshots in Figs.~\ref{fig:Pth_R11_n08a13} and \ref{fig:Pth_R11_n22a06} indicate small differences in the heating depending on the thermal treatment used.

-To better quantify these differences, we calculate the median value of $P_{\rm th}/P_{\rm cold}$, as well as the median temperature $T$, within uniformly-spaced density bins for each snapshot.
+To better quantify these differences, we calculate the median value of $P_{\rm th}/P_{\rm cold}$, as well as the median temperature $T$, within uniformly-spaced density bins for each 2D snapshot.
+The numerical grid included in these distributions is exactly as shown in Figs.~\ref{fig:Pth_R11_n08a13} and \ref{fig:Pth_R11_n22a06}; that is, all 2D data in an equatorial slice through the XY plane, spanning the extent of the finest (innermost) refinement level.
 We show these median quantities and 1-$\sigma$ (68\%) bounds for all four thermal treatments in Fig.~\ref{fig:medianPth}.

-We find that at the the onset of the bounce, all four thermal treatments lead to negligible heating at densities above $\sim2\rns$, with thermal pressures $\ll 0.01 P_{\rm cold}$.
+We find that at the onset of the bounce, all four thermal treatments lead to negligible heating at densities above $\sim2\rns$, with thermal pressures $\ll 0.01 P_{\rm cold}$.
 At the end of the bounce, the median thermal pressure is $\mathcal{O}$(1-10\%) of the cold pressure at supranuclear densities.
 There is some variation in the median $P_{\rm th}/P_{\rm cold}$ for the different thermal treatments, but the 1-$\sigma$ intervals of all are overlapping, indicating broadly similar thermal profiles.